-Using a VPN means you can conceal bandwidth from ISP.
-It’s one way of tricking your provider because they won’t know which websites you’re accessing and the amount of bandwidth you’re using.
+Using a VPN means you’ll conceal bandwidth from ISP.
+It’s a method of tricking your provider because they won’t know which websites you’re accessing and therefore the amount of bandwidth you’re using.
 Remember, VPNs encrypt data, that’s why internet service providers don’t detect it.

 Disadvantages of VPNs (Cons)

 When you are using a VPN, you can sometimes experience a reduction in your online speeds.